Skip to contents

 Your data dictionary must have the below required columns for every soil measurement included in your data.

 • measurement_group <chr> determines how the soil measurements are grouped.
-The order in which these groups appear is determined by the set-groups chunk.
+The order in which these groups appear in the report is determined by the order they are listed within the data dictionary.

 • abbr <chr> and unit <chr> are how soil measurements are labeled in tables with the abbreviation as the column header and unit as a secondary spanning header.